 Prior to joining Public Knowledge, Martyn worked in the Office of Rep. Vic Snyder (D-AR) first as a Legislative Correspondent and later as a Legislative Assistant dealing with issues that included Veterans Affairs, Agriculture, Homeland Security, and Telecommunications.
 Martyn is originally from Little Rock, Arkansas and attended the University of Pennsylvania where he earned his B.A. in History with a concentration in Diplomacy.

-Jodie Griffin is a Staff Attorney at Public Knowledge.
-Jodie specializes in telecommunications and copyright law, advocating on issues that range from online music licensing to the technological transition of our phone network.
+Jodie Griffin is a Senior Staff Attorney at Public Knowledge, where she specializes in telecommunications and copyright law, advocating for the public on issues that range from online music licensing to the technological transition of our phone network.
 Jodie is also a Professorial Lecturer in Law at the George Washington University Law School.
 Prior to joining PK, Jodie worked in concert production and musicology research, worked for and helped launch the independent label BMOP/sound, and was a freelance cellist and cello teacher.
 She holds a J.D. from the George Washington University Law School, where she was the Executive Articles Editor of the American Intellectual Property Law Association Quarterly Journal.
 Outside of PK, Jodie is a devoted and hopeful Buffalo Bills fan and continues to enjoy teaching cello and playing the occasional freelance gig.

 Tim Ingerick joined Public Knowledge as an Administrative Assistant in September 2009.
 Prior to joining Public Knowledge, Tim worked as a Research Director and Intern Coordinator with Project Vote Smart.
 Tim earned his B.A. in Political Science at the University of Colorado, Boulder.